Baby with a Montessori Mirror

 A Montessori mirror is essentially just a mirror, but it’s designed to sit at eye level with your infant or toddler, allowing them to view themselves and the world around them.

 Montessori mirrors are a fundamental part of virtually every Montessori and Reggio Emilia inspired classroom since kids of all ages love looking at themselves as they make silly faces, dance, sing, and more.
-The mirror provides them with a new perspective by helping them to see their movements in a different way.
+The mirror provides them with a new perspective by helping them see their movements differently.

 Kids brushing teeth with a montessori mirror